demisto/content/Packs/MicrosoftGraphSecurity/Integrations/MicrosoftGraphSecurity/README.md

 ### msg-generate-login-url

 ***
-Generate the login URL used for authorization code flow.
+Generate the login URL used for the authorization code flow.

 #### Base Command